Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information

-In order to further improve the speed of the whole moving object detection process, this paper uses a lightweight U-Shaped Network (USN) (in the experiment, we use MobilenetV2 \cite{2018_Sandler_MobileNetV2}as the backbone network of the USN) as the feature extraction network of the moving object in the fine-detection stage, as shown in Fig. \ref{usnet_fig}.
+In order to further improve the speed of the whole flying bird object detection process, this paper uses a lightweight U-Shaped Network (USN) (in the experiment, we use MobilenetV2 \cite{2018_Sandler_MobileNetV2}as the backbone network of the USN) as the feature extraction network of the flying bird object in the fine-detection stage, as shown in Fig. \ref{usnet_fig}.